 In May 2009 the Fellowship of St Birinus held its first meeting at Dorchester Abbey.
 The Bishop of Dorchester founded the Fellowship, with the support of the Rector of Dorchester Abbey, as a modest way in which we can honour the people who have given exceptional service in some way or other to their church and community over a number of years.

 Over the years, a number of the congregation of St Bartholomew’s have been honoured for their exceptional service.
-The latest to join their ranks is Jane Nichols in October 2021.
+The latest to join their ranks is Gill Long in October 2023.

 “When invited to put forward a candidate, I had no hesitation in nominating Jane in recognition of the service she gives to the church and community of St. Bartholomew’s, in many and various ways.

 Please join me in congratulating Jane on becoming a member of the Fellowship of St Birinus.”